djbetancourt-gh/funGp/README.md

 :small_blue_diamond: Random sampling from a Gaussian process model <br />
 :small_blue_diamond: Heuristic optimization of model structure <br />

-**Note:** funG pwas first developed in the frame of the RISCOPE research project, funded by the French Agence Nationale de la Recherche (ANR) for the period 2017-2021 (ANR project No. 16CE04-0011, [RISCOPE.fr](https://perso.math.univ-toulouse.fr/riscope/)), and certified by SAFE Cluster.
+**Note:** funGp was first developed in the frame of the RISCOPE research project, funded by the French Agence Nationale de la Recherche (ANR) for the period 2017-2021 (ANR project No. 16CE04-0011, [RISCOPE.fr](https://perso.math.univ-toulouse.fr/riscope/)), and certified by SAFE Cluster.

 This project is licensed under the GPL-3 License. <br /><br />